smcclab/smc-course/_workshops/10-topologies.md

 This week we'll zoom out and think about the topology of a laptop ensemble performance.
 We will particularly think about what the topology of your final performance is, and what you might be able to do to make it more interesting.
+To experiment with this concept, you don't have to use multiple computers/performers in your sketch, you could just create multiple patches in Pd or code blocks in gibber and create a simple 1-minute musical example of how information flows between them.
+If you're thinking of creating visuals as well as music, this week is the time to try out a first prototype.

 Before this week's workshop, have a think about:

-- **what are the components of your final gig topology?** this includes people (your ensemble-mates, audience), software (Pd, Gibber, Processing, web things) hardware (laptops, midi controllers, Goon-a-trons) and the infrastructure required to connect them all
+- **What are the components of your final gig topology?** This includes people (your ensemble-mates, audience), software (Pd, Gibber, Processing, web things) hardware (laptops, midi controllers, hand-made sensor blankets) and the infrastructure required to connect them all.

-- **what are the flows of information in this topology?** this includes audio signals (both digital and carried over wires, plus what's coming out of the PA loudspeakers), data/control messages (MIDI, OSC, FB Messenger chats), visual information (HDMI streams, data projectors and audience eyeballs, non-verbal
+- **What are the flows of information in this topology?** This includes audio signals (both digital and carried over wires, plus what's coming out of the PA loudspeakers), data/control messages (MIDI, OSC, FB Messenger chats), visual information (HDMI streams, data projectors and audience eyeballs, non-verbal